vimeo/carbon-tagger/README.md

 * you can use units like "Mbps" or "Errps" to mean "Mb/s" and "Err/s".
 Graphite treats slashes as delimiters.
 Carbon-tagger will set the proper unit tag.

+# indexing

+* Indexes metrics 2.0 full (_id and tag)
+* legacy metrics, just the _id, so you can search for it. (empty tags property) it's up to a tool like graph-explorer to create or update documents for legacy metrics with tags enabled.

 # how does this affect the rest of my stack?